 LOOKING FOR ACTUAL EVIDENCE

 - Check for worms or tapeworm segments in feces and vomit: wear disposable gloves; use a stick

 - Roundworm eggs are not visible, but you may see adult roundworm that resembles spaghetti

 - Hookworm eggs are not visible, and adult worms are very small and difficult to spot

 - Tapeworms (flat, off-white worms up to 60 cm in length) have egg packets that look like sesame or cucumber seeds; they may sit on the surface of stool or on the cat’s anus/surrounding fur

 - Examine bedding and resting areas for eggs

 Schedule an exam at your local veterinary clinic.
 If a stool sample is required, collect a fecal sample.

 While wearing disposable gloves, place the sample in a container and store it somewhere dark and cool.
 Keep it as far away from food and people as possible and wash your hands after collecting and storing the sample.

-The vet will examine your cat and perform fecal tests.
+The veterinarian will examine your cat and perform fecal tests.
 It’s also important to communicate any signs or symptoms of worms you’ve noticed.
 If your cat has worms, the veterinarian will prescribe medication.

 It’s usually very easy to treat worms.
-Once your veterinarian has identified the specific culprit, you can administer the right deworming medication to get rid of that type of worm.
+Once the veterinarian has identified the specific culprit, you can administer the right deworming medication to get rid of that type of worm.

-Moving forward, you can consider broad-spectrum medication that can function as both a preventative solution and cure for various internal parasites.
+Moving forward, you can consider broad-spectrum medication that can function as both a preventative solution and treatment for various internal parasites.